lizzij/LearningCurve/README.md

   - one branch per ticket
   - branch off dev
   - pull from dev
-  - pr push from dev
+  - PR push from dev
   - add review when you are done
   - queue up a couple of tickets
   - master is just for deploy
 - JS
-  - Ex6 JavaScript (linker, pure js, will caught by the linker)
+  - ES6 JavaScript (linker, pure js, will caught by the linker)
 - Pull request
   - clean ui
   - run the ui test and the server test (auto test on PR also)
   - pr/push test one of them failing is fine
   - pass Codacy review (fix the minor errors)
   - approval
   - only then merge the pull request